 There are other factors too as to why pre-schoolers reach fluency in second languages with ease.
 They are in the enviable position of not having the same structure and demands on their time as older school children and certainly adults.
 Their minds are free to learn as they want to, from natural exposure, rather than forced agendas, or learning to test.
 They are also less bound by the fear of mistakes and are naturally experimental.

 How to Enable Preschoolers to Reach Fluency in a Second Language

 Knowing that this window of opportunity exists makes us eager to grab hold of it and make learning a second language as natural as learning a mother tongue.
 Therefore, any language programme needs to be mindful of how early years and primary children learn, particularly in terms of how they associate sounds with visual cues and the things they do.

-Avery Hill Education Programmes for Early Years & Primary work directly at building the foundations of language learning in the window of opportunity.
-To find out more about our programmes, see here.
+The Tales of Arthur the Elf works directly at building the foundations of language learning in the window of opportunity.
+To find out more about our programme, see here.